 No. 1: ‘Gee’ – Girls’ Generation

 ‘Gee’ is true bubblegum pop, and helped to shape the sound of K-pop music for a generation to come.
-It has to be number one on this list, the impact of both ‘Gee’ and Girls’ Generation as a group are foundational to the genre, and it is always present on ‘Best K-pop Songs of All Time’ lists.
+It has to be number one on this list, the impact of both ‘Gee’ and Girls’ Generation as a group are foundational to the genre, a favourite of the steadily growing international fandom at the time.

 Get K-pop Tickets

-There are some exciting K-pop tours happening in the UK in 2025, including powerhouse boy group Stray Kids at Tottenham Hotspur Stadium and the ‘Idol of Idols’ Taemin at AO Arena!
+There are some exciting K-pop tours happening in the UK in 2025, including powerhouse groups Stray Kids at Tottenham Hotspur Stadium and BLACKPINK at Wembley Stadium!
 At Seat Unique you can get official VIP tickets to watch your favourite K-pop acts in ultimate style.

 VIP tickets will get you premium seating for the best views of the stage, and more amazing perks like access to exclusive lounges, complimentary food and drinks, and fast-track entry into the venue.